Things They Won’t Tell You About Free Disney Dining Plan… But We Will!

 by Jason Stucky from All Things WDW – Facebook group

 The Free Disney Dining Plan promotion is one of the most sought-after and popular deals at any Disney location.
 Basically, the promotion offers guests one of two Dining Plans for no cost as part of a room and ticket package.
-The Disney Dining Plans are available to guests all year round as an add-on to their vacation package.
-A dining plan is not required to eat at any of the restaurants.
+The Disney Dining Plans are available to guests all year round as an add-on to their vacation package and a dining plan is not required to eat at any of the restaurants.
 Many guests choose the Dining Plan to facilitate budgeting and planning, but if it’s free, even better!
-If you’re planning (or even pre-planning) a Disney vacation taking advantage of the Free Dining deal, here are six things to think about.
+If you’re planning (or even pre-planning) a Disney vacation and taking advantage of the Free Dining deal, here are a few things to think about.

 6. It’s not totally free.
 You may need to choose between a free dining plan or a discount on your hotel stay.
 To determine which is best for your family.
 Don’t let free distract you from a hotel discount.
 Each year it varies the discount and which resort is offering the best deal.
 So do your math and figure out which comes out ahead.

 5. Upgrade Your Plan.
 The Dining Plan you get for free depends on the level of your hotel.
-Guests staying in a Value hotel receive the Quick Service Dining Plan, which is two counter service credits.
-Guests staying at a Moderate or Deluxe hotel get the regular Disney Dining Plan, which is one counter service credit, and one table service credit.
-Both plans also include one snack credit and the Rapid Fill mug.
+Guests staying in a Moderate or Value hotel receive the Quick Service Dining Plan, which is two counter service credits, 1 non-alcoholic/alcoholic drink per meal, 2 selected snacks and a refillable mug.
+Guests staying at a Deluxe hotel get the regular Disney Dining Plan, which is 1 waiter service meal, 1 self-service meal, 1 non-alcoholic/alcoholic drink per meal, 2 selected snacks and a refillable mug.
 All credits are based on the number of nights in your stay.
 But, you can upgrade from the Quick Service plan to the regular Dining Plan for just the cost difference between the plans.

 4. It’s a Lot of Food: No matter what plan you have, you get two full meals (including dessert!), a snack, and the refillable mug.
 Portions at Walt Disney World are huge.
 That means guests on the Dining Plan get a lot of food.
 For guests with small appetites, it may be too much food.
 Just because something is free, doesn’t mean it’s always a good idea.
 Look at what the various plans offer and at some menus online before deciding if a Dining Plan is right for your family.